 The Peconic Estuary comprises more than 100 distinct bays, harbors, embayments, and tributaries.
 Its 158,000 acres of surface water (247 sq. miles) are fed by a watershed of more than 125,000 acres (196 sq. miles).

 It was established as an “estuary of national significance” in 1992, and is one of 28 estuaries in the EPA’s National Estuary Program network.

-The Peconic Estuary Program (PEP) is a partnership of local, state, and federal governments with citizen and environmental groups, businesses and industries, and academic institutions.
+The Peconic Estuary Partnership (PEP) is a partnership of local, state, and federal governments with citizen and environmental groups, businesses and industries, and academic institutions.
 They work together to protect and restore the environmental quality of the natural resources within the Peconic Estuary watershed.
 In 2020, the Peconic Estuary Program formally changed their name to the Peconic Estuary Partnership to reflect the collaborative, partner-driven nature of their work.

-PEP is responsible for managing projects designed to protect and restore this magnificent ecosystem.
-NEIWPCC’s Elizabeth Hornstein coordinates the role of New York’s State’s Department of Environmental Conservation (NYSDEC) as a crucial PEP partner.
-NEIWPCC’s Sarah Schaefer serves as Program Coordinator for the Peconic Estuary Program.
+- Elizabeth Hornstein coordinates the role of New York’s State’s Department of Environmental Conservation (NYSDEC) as a crucial PEP partner.

-Together they assist municipalities and not-for-profits in forming partnerships, secure funding, and implement water quality improvement and habitat restoration projects – spearheading vital water quality and habitat management efforts.
+Together, they help municipalities, not-for-profits, and other stakeholders form partnerships, secure funding, and implement water quality improvement and habitat restoration projects – spearheading vital water quality and habitat management efforts.

-- Continued administration of the Peconic Estuary Homeowner Rewards Program to provide financial rewards for homeowners that add rain gardens, native plantings, and/or rain barrels to their properties and;
+- Homeowner Rewards Program: We continue to administer the Peconic Estuary Homeowner Rewards Program, which provides financial rewards for homeowners that add rain gardens, native plantings, and/or rain barrels to their properties.

-- Reinvigorating awareness and involvement within the local communities about the Peconic Estuary Program.
+- Reinvigorating awareness and involvement within the local communities about the Peconic Estuary Partnership.

-For more information about NEIWPCC’s involvement with PEP, contact Kimberly Roth at kroth@neiwpcc,org.
+For more information about NEIWPCC’s involvement with PEP, contact Emma Gildesgame at email@example.com.